CanonicalLtd/maas-docs/en/installconfig-lxd-install.md

 # Install with LXD

-[LXD][link-lxd] is a next generation system container manager for Linux containers, offering a user experience similar to virtual machines without the same overheads.
+[LXD][link-lxd] is a manager for Linux-based containers (LXC), offering a user experience similar to virtual machines without the same overheads.

-Installing MAAS into containers is a good choice for users who want to test MAAS, or who may want to continue leveraging an existing container architecture or policy.
+Using LXD to install MAAS into containers is a good choice for users who want to test MAAS, or who may want to continue leveraging an existing container architecture or policy.

 MAAS running with LXD has the following requirements:

 - a network bridge on the LXD host (e.g. lxdbr0)
 - LXD and ZFS
 - a container profile

-!!!
-Note:
-    The LXD project was founded and is currently led by [Canonical Ltd][link-canonical] with contributions from a range of other companies and individual contributors.

 ### Install LXD and ZFS